GlobalKome/Loan-Portfolio-Performance-Monitoring-System/README.md

 - emp_title field was found to be a negligible field hence nothing was done to it
 - The fields with wrong data type were fixed in SQL

-# Testing
-SQL was used primarily for testing the data

 # Visualization
 ## Results